pingcap/talent-plan/rust/projects/file-io/project.md

 Make sure that your calling functions return a `Result` of _your own_ error type, and that you convert between the two with `?`.

-It is similar to implement the "rm" command.
-The only point is that you should check if the key exists before writing the command to the log.
+It is similar to implement the "rm" command, but you should additionally check if the key exists before writing the command to the log.
 As we have two different commands that must be distinguished, you may use variants of a single enum type to represent each command. `serde` just works perfectly with enums.